 The Center’s director serves as co-supervisor, with the Honor’s director, of the Center’s programs coordinator, and as supervisor of an assistant director, as applicable.

-The Director receives a stipend of $2,500 per semester, or a course release per semester, at the rate of $2,500 per course.
+The Director receives a stipend per semester that matches Loyola University's stipend for per-course affiliates with terminal degree, or a course release per semester, at a rate that matches the University's rate for per course affiliates with terminal degree.

 Process for Hiring Center for the Humanities Director